SillyBubble/SillyBubble.github.io/content/authors/Myriam/_index.md

 ---
 # Display name
-title: Clara Onofre
+title: Myriam Edward

 # Full name (for SEO)
-first_name: Clara
+first_name: Myriam
-last_name: Onofre
+last_name: Edward

 # Username (this should match the folder name)
 authors:
-  - Clara
+  - Myriam

 # Is this the primary user of the site?
 superuser: false